“Leasehold” refers to a common but often misunderstood type of ownership.

 Lower cost

-Leaseholds may be less expensive for you to buy than freehold equivalents in some situations.
+Leaseholds are often less expensive for you to buy than freehold equivalents.

 Limited control